Generalized Anxiety Treatment in Princeton and New York City

 GAD affects both children and adults.
 Approximately 3% of the adult population is diagnosed with this condition.
 Up to 4.5% of children are also diagnosed with this anxiety disorder.

 When experiencing symptoms of GAD, an individual may feel restless, tense, and irritable.
 They may have difficulty concentrating, making decisions and falling asleep.
 They may engage in excessive planning that they never execute and may overthink the outcomes of their decision.
 Children often experience gastrointestinal distress.
 Both children and adults have prolonged periods of worry that do not resolve.
-In addition, the intensity of the worry is disproportionate to the event.
+GAD is often characterized as free floating anxiety and it can be difficult to identify a trigger or a cause.
+Mild to moderate levels of anxiety may feel constant because it is impossible to isolate specific triggers.
+The intensity of the worry is disproportionate to the event.
 They may struggle with any degree of uncertainty and may experience a constant sense of dread.

 Treatment for GAD is multimodal.
 Cognitive behavioral therapy is the gold standard treatment which focuses on reducing overpreparation, planning and avoidance commonly seen in GAD.
 It often involves strategies for reducing anxiety through gradual behavioral practice.
 Additionally, it will include identifying patterns of negative and maladaptive thinking, developing appropriate problem- solving skills and learning to cope with the experience of anxiety.